Infrared Heater Buyer's Guide

 Types of Heaters

-Because you're reading this on a fireplace website, you've probably guessed that the infrared heaters we sell keep people warm.
-But, infrared is such a handy phenomenon!
-It gets harnessed in such myriad ways that it's easy to get disoriented when you first start searching for the right heater.
+Infrared heat gets harnessed in such a myriad of ways that it's easy to get disoriented when you start searching for the right heater.
 We think it's worth a moment to briefly outline all the kinds of infrared heaters you might see just to help keep you on track.

 - Infratech heating element